lydell/js-tokens/README.md

 This package exports a regex with the `gu` flags that matches JavaScript tokens.

-The regex _always_ matches, even invalid JavaScript and the empty string.
+The regex _always_ matches, even for invalid JavaScript and the empty string.

 The next match is always directly after the previous.